Visual Resources Curator

 Visual Resources Collection

 The Art and Art History Department's Visual Resources Collection is in the process of transformation from slides to digital images.This fall, with support from the Instuctionally Related Activities Fund, we will begin posting images from the collection on ARTstor through its new Shared Shelf hosting service.
 Anyone on campus will be able to access the images by logging in to ARTStor on the campus Library's database link to ARTstor.
-This website provides general information about alternativepolicies for accessing the collection and the content of the collection.
+This website provides general information about collection polices and content.
 Below you will find useful links to local and international art museums.
 There is also information about creating digital images and using them in presentations and papers, with tips for size and format.
 Faculty and students at Sonoma State University may use the digital images in our collection in campus presentations and student papers, but not for public or commercial purposes.
 Check out the copyright link to understand your rights and responsibilities in making use of other peoples' original works.
 The collection has a slide scanner and equipment for making digital images from printed sources.
 To inquire about using digital images from the collection in the classroom or having slides or pictures scanned for a presentation or paper, please contact Karen Kessel by email or phone.